MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Method

 \subsubsection{Evidence-guided consistency}

 Firstly, we need to decouple the inconsistent parts predicted by the two network branches.
 Given that the prediction confidence and the quality of pseudo-labels are continually evolving during training, a dynamic threshold~\cite{wang2022freematch} is required to determine the regions of inconsistency.
-During the initial stages of training, the threshold should be kept as low as possible to facilitate the diversification of pseudo-labels.
+In the initial training phase, the threshold should remain as low as possible to retain more uncertain regions, promoting pseudo-label diversity and preventing the model from converging to local optima by prematurely relying on a limited set of high-confidence samples.
 The threshold is expressed as follows: